International Paper Co.

 - Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

-International Paper is performing long-term monitoring and maintenance of a corrective action management unit and corrective action activities under two hazardous waste permits.
+International Paper is performing long-term monitoring and maintenance of a corrective action management unit and conducting corrective action activities under two hazardous waste permits.
 The status of International Paper’s post-closure and corrective action activities are described below.
 The public can review and copy paper copies of all permits, reports and supporting documents at the agency locations above.

 The International Paper Co. site is located on about 98 acres at 2609 S. Rangeline Road (U.S. Hwy 71) in Joplin.
 Around the turn of the century, the site was largely used for underground lead and zinc mining.
-Rex Mining and Smelting Company became the eventual owner.
+Rex Mining and Smelting Co. became the eventual owner.
 In 1937, Long-Bell Lumber Co. and American Lumber & Treating Co. purchased part of the property from Rex Mining and began wood treating operations at the facility.
 Long-Bell eventually purchased the entire property and continued operations until about 1956, when International Paper acquired the facility.
-International Paper continued wood treating operations at the Joplin facility until April 2006.

 International Paper used an empty cell preservation process to pressure-treat telephone poles, piles and lumber in horizontal cylinders, or retorts, located outside on a concrete drip pad.
 International Paper treated exclusively with creosote until 1955, when pentachlorophenol, or PCP, was first used on a limited basis.
 The percentage of wood treated with PCP dissolved in wood treating oil steadily increased until 1979, when PCP completely replaced creosote as the treatment solution.